Frequently Asked Questions

 How is my GPA calculated?

-View detailed information on GGC's grading system and how your GPA is calculated from the Registrar's office.
+View detailed information on GGC's grading system and how your GAP is calculated from the Registrar's office.

 What GPA is needed to make the President’s list or Dean’s list?